The Pump Room: History

 The hotel was sold again in July 2017 to Journal Hotels.
 They renamed the hotel the Ambassador Chicago and closed The Pump Room.
 A reconfigured restaurant, named Booth One, opened November 16, 2017, run by Lettuce Entertain You Enterprises, which operated The Pump Room from 1976 to 1998.
 On May 30, 2019, it was announced that the hotel and Lettuce Entertain You had severed their agreement, and Booth One would close on June 29, 2019.

-The restaurant then was reopened as the Food Gallery.
-As of 2022, the space no longer serves as a restaurant, it is now a function room known as the Ambassador Room.
+The hotel's restaurant was reopened as the Food Gallery, and later reopened as The Ambassador Room.

 In popular culture

 The lobby of the hotel, including the entrance to The Pump Room, is seen in Alfred Hitchcock's 1959 North by Northwest.

 Special lyrics were written for Judy Garland's 1961 version of the 1922 Fred Fischer song, "Chicago (That Toddlin' Town)": "We'll meet at The Pump Room/Ambassador East/To say the least/on shish kebab/and breast of squab we will feast/And get fleeced".

 One variation of the song "My Kind of Town (Chicago Is)", popularized by Frank Sinatra in 1964, has the line "Chicago is... the jumpin' Pump Room".

 In the spoken word introduction to the Monkees song "Don't Call on Me" (from their 1967 album Pisces, Aquarius, Capricorn & Jones Ltd.), Micky Dolenz makes reference to "the elegant Pump Room...high over Chicago" against a background of drunken patter, clinking glasses and lounge piano.
 Dolenz, however, mistakenly places it in the Palmer House; moreover, the few steps from the street to the hotel lobby, and from the lobby to The Pump Room, make it hardly "high over" the city.

+In the 1974 movie The Front Page Hildy Johnson (Jack Lemmon) angrily tells his boss (Walter Matthau) that he "wouldn't cover the Last Supper for you if they held it in The Pump Room of the Ambassador East."

+In a 1979 episode of Match Game, Charles Nelson Riley describes having Cabbage and Bacon at the Pump Room and a week later it still repeating on him.

 The Pump Room appeared on film when the Ambassador East was a primary location for the 1980 film, My Bodyguard, starring Chris Makepeace, Matt Dillon, Ruth Gordon and Martin Mull.
 In the film, Mull plays the hotel manager who lives on-site with his son (Makepeace) and mother (Gordon).
 The family eat breakfast in The Pump Room.